Paleo German Bratwurst Apple Slaw

 - Brown the bratwurst meat in a large pan or Dutch oven and set aside in a medium-sized bowl.
 There will be a lot of grease from the pork, so spoon off about 3/4 of the drippings into a small bowl and set that aside too.

 - In the same pot, fry the red onion until very tender (caramelized even!).
-When the onion is nearly done, stir in the apples and cook for another few minutes.
+When the onion is to your liking, stir in the apples and cook for another few minutes.
 Add a pinch of salt.
-I like the apples to maintain a bit of a crunch, but it's up to you how long to cook them.
-When they are to your liking, spoon it all out into the sausage bowl.
+I like the apples to maintain a bit of a crunch, so don't cook them too long.
+Then move everything into the pork bowl.

 - While it's cooking, whisk up the dressing (Dijon mustard + apple cider vinegar + maple syrup + caraway seeds + a pinch of salt).